citwild/wfe/README.md

 wfe -h
 ```

-Or, if the `GOBIN` directory is not in your `PATH`, on macOS and Linux:
+Or, if the `GOPATH`/bin directory is not in your `PATH`, on macOS and Linux:

 ```
 $GOPATH/bin/wfe -h